Annual Report 2020–21: Table of contents | 1 | 2 | 3 | 4 | 5 | 6 | 7

 Changes to the agency

-During 2019-2020 there were the following changes to the agency’s structure and objectives as a result of internal reviews or machinery of government changes.
+During 2020–21 the following changes were made to the agency’s structure as a result of internal reviews or machinery of government changes.

 Offices transferred out of DPC